LoopKit/loopdocs/docs/operation/loop-settings/cgm.md

 ## Dexcom G5 and G6

 The Dexcom G5 and G6 options only require the addition of the active transmitter ID, and the matching Dexcom app to be running on the Loop iPhone.
-You do not have to add your Dexcom Share account credentials, but if you do, make sure they match what you originally entered into your Dexcom app.
+It is recommended that you do not add your Dexcom Share account credentials because loop can sometimes get stuck trying to log in and fail to fall back on fetching CGM data directly from the Dexcom app.
+If you do enter share credentials, make sure they match what you originally entered into your Dexcom app.

 When you change transmitters, you will need to select the `Delete CGM` button at the very bottom of the CGM info page in Loop.
 Then you will select your Dexcom system again and add the new transmitter ID.
 You cannot just tap on your old transmitter ID to update it.